 Plants Vs Zombies 2: Top Six Premium Plants

 Here we are with another PVZ countdown, the series where your loyal lawn warriors battle against the undead!
-We've previously explored the best and worst six plants from the titles; today, we'll rank the best premium plants (referred to as "premiums").
-What are premiums?
-Well, most of this game is available for free to everyyone, but a few plants and bonuses may only be bought with real money.
+Today, we're scoring the best premium plants!
+What are premiums, oh handsome internet writer, you ask.
+Well, most of this game is available for free, but a few plants and bonuses may only be bought with real money.

 Cost: 125 Sun

 Recharge (time before you can plant another): "Slow", 35 seconds